Trowbridge: Notable people

 Methodism was introduced to the town by local evangelist Joanna Turner in the 18th century.
 Trowbridge was the birthplace of Sir Isaac Pitman in 1813, developer of the Pitman system of shorthand writing, who has several memorial plaques.
 Matthew Hutton (later archbishop of Canterbury) was the town's rector from 1726 to 1730.
 The poet George Crabbe held the same position from 1814 until his death in 1832.

 Mary Mortimer, born in Trowbridge in 1816, became an American educator.
-Sir William Cook, born in Trowbridge in 1905, was involved with the development of the British nuclear bomb at Aldermaston in the 1950s, becoming the establishment's deputy director.
+Sir William Cook, born in Trowbridge in 1905, was involved with developing the British nuclear bomb at Aldermaston in the 1950s, becoming the establishment's deputy director.

 Sir William Roger Brown (1831–1902), a Trowbridge mill-owner, employed more than a thousand people and donated a school, almshouses, and the Trowbridge Town Hall to the town.

-David Stratton, the film critic was born in Trowbridge in 1939.
-He founded the Melksham and District Film Society before emigrating to Australia in 1963, where he ran the Sydney Film Festival for 17 years, as well as presenting the film review shows The Movie Show on SBS and At The Movies on the ABC.
+David Stratton, the film critic, was born in Trowbridge in 1939.
+He founded the Melksham and District Film Society before emigrating to Australia in 1963, where he ran the Sydney Film Festival for 17 years, and presented the film review shows The Movie Show on SBS and At The Movies on the ABC.

-Nick Blackwell, professional boxer and former British middleweight champion, is from Trowbridge, as are footballer Nathan Dyer (who played for Leicester City in the 2015 season when they won the Premier League), disgraced snooker player Stephen Lee, and Daniel Talbot, winner of the 4 × 100 m relay at the 2017 World Athletics Championships in a time of 37.47sec – the third fastest time in history.
+Nick Blackwell, professional boxer and former British middleweight champion, is from Trowbridge, as are footballer Nathan Dyer (who played for Leicester City in the 2015-16 season when they won the Premier League), disgraced snooker player Stephen Lee, and Daniel Talbot, winner of the 4 × 100 m relay at the 2017 World Athletics Championships in a time of 37.47sec – the third fastest time in history.

-The Oliver Twins, who created the Dizzy series of games amongst others, and in 1990 founded Interactive Studios (later Blitz Games), grew up in Trowbridge.
+The Oliver Twins, who created the Dizzy series of games amongst others and in 1990 founded Interactive Studios (later Blitz Games), grew up in Trowbridge.
 A building at the Clarendon Academy is named after the brothers.